ivo-nikolaev/testing-final-project/README.md

 # Additional

-The database is already generated (it's in code/data.db) There is a single user, with name "test" and a password "test"
+The database is already generated (it's in code/data.db) There is alread a single user, with name "test" and a password "test".
+There is an image with id=1, that you can test.